wdweeda/mrinference_2021/README.md

 ```
 conv_condA = specifydesign(onsets = condA[,1], durations = condA[,2], effectsize = condA[,3], totaltime = length(s1left)*2, TR = 2, conv = 'double-gamma')
 ```
+(You can ignore the warning).
 We've now created a new regressor named `conv_condA`.
 Let's see how it looks by typing `plot(conv_condA,type='l')`.
 This is the reg_condA vector but now convolved with the HRF.
 Let's run our regression again as well, but now with the new regressor.
 ```
 conv_out = lm(s1left ~ 1 + conv_condA)
 ```